alu0101109251/DepthCameraSecuritySystem/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_
+There are 3 main scripts implemented, using different motion detection and tracking techniques.

+Depending on the situation and scenario, choose the approach which works better for you.

+### Absolute Difference Motion Detection

+### MOG2 Subtractor Motion Detection

+### CSRT Motion Tracking

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/github_username/repo_name/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/alu0101109251/DepthCameraSecuritySystem/issues) for a list of proposed features (and known issues).